 Tornwaldt cyst (also spelled as a Thornwaldt cyst or Thornwald cyst) is a common incidental benign midline nasopharyngeal mucosal cyst.

 The lesion is developmental and usually asymptomatic.
-In most cases it is found incidentally and as such age of diagnosis represents age of imaging of the nasopharynx.
-Peak incidence has been variably reported between the ages of 15 and 60 years of age 1,3, presumably due to gradual accumulation of fluid following obliteration of the neck.
+In most cases it is found incidentally; as such, age of diagnosis typically represents age of imaging of the nasopharynx.
+Peak incidence has been variably reported between the ages of 15 and 60 years of age 1,3, which may be due to gradual accumulation of fluid in the cyst following obliteration its neck.

 A Tornwaldt cyst has an autopsy prevalence of approximately 4%, with no gender predilection 3.
-These incidence found at autopsy studies in 1950s and 60s differs from findings in a recent incidence study using CT and/or MR, demonstrating incidence of only 0.06% 7, the reason for this discrepancy remaining unclear.
+These incidence found at autopsy studies in 1950s and 60s differs from findings in a recent incidence study using CT and/or MR, demonstrating incidence of only 0.06% 7.
+The reason for this discrepancy is unclear.

 Tornwaldt cysts are almost always asymptomatic.
 However, if they become infected they can cause halitosis or periodic discharge of foul tasting fluid into the mouth.
 Some may present with otitis media due to obstruction of the Eustachian tube.
 A symptomatic cyst is also called Tornwaldt disease 7,8.

 This is believed to happen at about the 10th week of embryonic development.
 Closure at the orifice results in so called cystic type, while crusts adhering to the orifice without closing result in crust type 8.
 The cyst is lined by respiratory epithelium and accumulates with fluid with variable proteinaceous content, inflammation can occur due to obstruction.